The cause could be one of several conditions, ranging from skin irritation caused by shaving to lymphedema or breast cancer.

 Depending on the cause of the pain in your armpit, the symptoms can be very different.

-Skin conditions, such as inflamed hair follicles or shingles, will cause obvious rashes or other visible symptoms.
+Skin conditions, such as inflamed hair follicles or shingles, will cause prominent rashes or other visible symptoms.

 Lymph node disorders can cause swelling in the arm or armpit.
 You may also experience pain or swelling in your abdomen or legs if other lymph nodes are affected.